Blames the one before

-- The ability of the adults to be unearthly retarded and allow the children to be Wise Beyond Their Years is due to that gap, which breaks the possibility of the two parties to share the same wave-length; the show puts this one into an extreme as it exhibits the children's point of view; essentially: Because the show is about the children, and the children cannot comprehend how adults behave; they perceive them to be retarded.
+- The ability of the adults to be unearthly clueless and allow the children to be Wise Beyond Their Years is due to that gap, which breaks the possibility of the two parties to share the same wave-length; the show puts this one into an extreme as it exhibits the children's point of view; essentially: Because the show is about the children, and the children cannot comprehend how adults behave; they perceive them to be stupid.

 - Actual example from the show would be "You're getting old"; The parents perceive the children's music to literally be shit, while the children hear literal bowel movements during the adult's music.

-- The Full Matilda, which partially takes place in The Sixties, shows this between Matilda and her nephews David and Rodrick.
+- The Full Matilda, which partially takes place in The '60s, shows this between Matilda and her nephews David and Rodrick.
 Matilda is an old-fashioned black woman of the World War II generation, David is a hip baby boomer involved in the Civil Rights Movement, and Rodrick falls in love with a white woman.

 - The theme of The Who's "My Generation".

 - Alternate History and non-American example in Cal Bear's The Anglo/American Nazi War .
 By the 2000s, teenagers living in the fifteen Administrative Regions which once made up the German Reich protest the unfairness of being held accountable for the crimes of their Nazi grandparents.
 When the Prussian wing of this rising political movement makes an armed bid for independence and reunifying Germany, this convinces the victorious post-war Allies to nuke Stettin from orbit and kill hundreds of thousands of people as they're convinced, judging by what happened last time, that a reunited Germany will start World War III.
 You may have noticed this alternate world kinda sucks.

 - Millennials webcomics often shows generation gap between X and Y generation, like in the "Technology gap" and the [["Vote" episodes.